nepfaff/steerable-scene-generation/README.md

  dataset.max_num_objects_per_scene=max_num_objects_per_scene
 ```
 `checkpoint_path` is the local path to the checkpoint.
-`dataset_path` is the path to the Huggingface scene dataset directory.
+`dataset_path` is the path to the Huggingface scene dataset directory or the Huggingface
+hub dataset ID.
 `model_path_vec_len` and `max_num_objects_per_scene` are dataset-specific attributes
 and can be found in the dataset metadata.
 See the script docstring for additional details.